Frequently Asked Questions About Colorectal Cancer Screening

-Please follow all of your instructions and drink all of your prep.
+Please follow all of your instructions and drink all of your preparation.
 Polyps or abnormalities can be easily missed if your colon isn’t entirely cleaned out.

 Types of Colorectal Cancer Screenings

-UW Health suggests colorectal cancer screening for men and women starting at age 50 using optical colonoscopy or virtual colonoscopy.
+UW Health suggests colorectal cancer screening for men and women starting at age 50 for patients with average risk.

 Several screening tests can be used to find polyps or colorectal cancer.
-Each can be used alone.
-Sometimes they are used in combination.
+Each can be used alone and sometimes they are used in combination.

 - Optical colonoscopy (screens entire colon): The rectum and total colon are looked at using a flexible tube with a built in camera and light.
 The patient is sedated.
 This tube is called a colonoscope.
 Growths that are not normal can be found and removed or biopsied.
 How often: Every 10 years.